NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --heights-from-dem-robust-threshold 10                   \
       -o ba_align_ref/run

-Note the copy command, it is used to save time by not having to recreate the match files.
-It is a recursive copy, and can result in large duplicated directories.
+Note the copy command, and the options ``--force-reuse-match-files`` and ``--skip-matching``.
+These are used to save time by not having to recreate the match files.
+That is a recursive copy, and can result in large duplicated directories.

 Ideally one should use more iterations in bundle adjustment though this may be slow.
 It is suggested that the images be map-projected